Guide for Authors

 Declaration of generative AI in scientific writing

-The below guidance only refers to the writing process, and not to the use of AI tools to analyse and draw insights from data as part of the research process.
+The guidance for use of AI provided below refers ONLY to the writing process, and not to the use of AI tools to analyze and draw insights from data as part of the research process.

-Where authors use generative artificial intelligence (AI) and AI-assisted technologies in the writing process, authors should only use these technologies to improve readability and language.
+Where authors use generative artificial intelligence (AI) and AI-assisted technologies in the writing process, authors should only use these technologies to improve syntax and readability of existing language.
 Applying the technology should be done with human oversight and control, and authors should carefully review and edit the result, as AI can generate authoritative-sounding output that can be incorrect, incomplete or biased.
 AI and AI-assisted technologies should not be listed as an author or co-author, or be cited as an author.
 Authorship implies responsibilities and tasks that can only be attributed to and performed by humans, as outlined in Elsevier's AI policy for authors.

 Authors can disclose in their manuscript the use of AI and AI-assisted technologies in the writing process by following the instructions below.
 A statement will appear in the published work.
 Please note that authors are ultimately responsible and accountable for the contents of the work.

-Authors must disclose the use of generative AI and AI-assisted technologies in the writing process by adding a subsection in the method in the main body of the manuscript, as well as in the acknowledgments statement at the end of their manuscript in the core manuscript file, before the References list.
+Authors must disclose the use of generative AI and AI-assisted technologies in the writing process by adding a subsection in the methods in the main body of the manuscript, as well as in the acknowledgments statement at the end of their manuscript in the core manuscript file, before the References list.

 Statement: During the preparation of this work the author(s) used [NAME TOOL / SERVICE] in order to [REASON].
 After using this tool/service, the author(s) reviewed and edited the content as needed and take(s) full responsibility for the content of the publication